becoming/code-architecture/feature-based-architecture/Readme.md

 > The bigger the monolith is - the harder is to maintain it.

-Examples:
+### Use case

+We have one monolith for all the use cases:
 - manage the users.
 - __AND__ their image galleries.
 - __AND__ the uploaded files.
 - __AND__ a basket for this e-commerce website that sells images (_like https://www.shutterstock.com_).

+### Example

 Here's a list of commonly used packages and examples of files names inside:

 - __user__ - UserController, UserService, UserRepository, UserEntity.java, AddressEntity, CountryEntity, AddressValidationHelper
 - __card__ - CardController, CardService, CardRepository, CardEntity

+### Special cases

+Here's a visual example:

+![](file-tree.png)

 If one of the feature packages becomes large, you can always start using the layered based architecture within the feature package.
 At some point you'll start to think that it can be a good idea to extract this particular feature into a dedicated microservice.
 Or an application that runs on its own.

 In some cases you might need some kind of __core__ package that hase the common functionality.
 Generally speaking it is a good idea to extract this to a external library.
 Or create the needed function next to the actual usage.

 - __core__ - StringHelper

-Here's a visual example:

-![](file-tree.png)